 2. Inspect Gutters and Downspouts: Clogged gutters and downspouts can lead to leaking basements, cracked foundations, wood rot, and pest and insect infestations that can cost $500 to $5,000 or more.
 To prevent devastating damage to your home, ensure that your gutters are free of debris — and that your downspouts are positioned to direct water away from your foundation.
 Also, keep nearby foliage trimmed to minimize clogging from leaves and branches.
 You should clean your gutters at least once a year.
 If you’re uncomfortable doing it yourself, a licensed professional will generally do the job for about $100 to $200, according to HomeAdvisor’s True Cost Guide.

-Need to find a pro for your home maintenance?Find Pros
+Ready to start your home maintenance?Find Pros

 3. Check for Water Leaks — and Fix Them: Water leaks are an easy fix if you catch them early, but they can lead to mold, mildew, rot and other damage when left undetected or unaddressed.
 Check all toilets and under-sink cabinets for leaks or constant running.
 Also, take a tour through your new house to inspect for drips and stains on the ceiling.
 Fix any leaks that you find immediately.
 A leaky roof – whether caused by weather, age or neglect — can also cause significant and costly long-term damage to your home.
 Inspect your roof for damage at least once a year, as well as after any major weather event.
 If you’re not sure how to inspect your roof yourself, consider hiring a professional roof inspector.
 A professional will know exactly what to look for – and considering the roughly $6,500 it may save you on a roof replacement, it’s well worth the average cost of $230.